TrezorHannes/vps-lnbits/README.md

 #### VPS: nginx web server
 <details><summary>Click here to expand if you prefer to use nginx web-server setup, which is more complex but also battle-tested</summary>
 <p>
 #### VPS: SSL certificate

 You want your secure https:// site to confirm to your visitor's browser that you're legit.
-For this, we will use Certbot to manage our SSL certificate management, even though LNBits recommends [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
-Use your own preference, we'll walk through [certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal) with wildcard here:
+For this, we will use Certbot to manage our SSL certificate management.
 ```
-$ sudo snap install core; sudo snap refresh core
+$ sudo apt update
-$ sudo snap install --classic certbot
+$ sudo apt install nginx certbot
-$ sudo ln -s /snap/bin/certbot /usr/bin/certbot
-$ sudo snap set certbot trust-plugin-with-root=ok
 $ sudo certbot certonly --manual --preferred-challenges dns
 ```
 Next to a few other things, Certbot will ask you for your domain, so add your `paymeinsats.duckdns.org`.
-Then it'll prompt you to place a TXT record for `\_acme-challenge.paymeinsats.duckdns.org`, which is basically their way to verify whether you really own this domain.
+Then it'll prompt you to place a TXT record for \_acme-challenge.paymeinsats.duckdns.org, which is basically their way to verify whether you really own this domain.
 To achieve this, leave the certbot alone without touching anything, and follow those steps in parallel:
    - [ ] Open a text editor, and add this URL: `https://www.duckdns.org/update?domains={YOURVALUE}&token={YOURVALUE}&txt={YOURVALUE}[&verbose=true]`
-   - [ ] replace each variable [^3]
+   - [ ] replace each variable[^2]
      - `domains={YOURVALUE}` with your subdomain only, in our case `domains=paymeinsats`
      - `token={YOURVALUE}` with your token from your duckdns.org overview
      - `txt={YOURVALUE}` with the random text-snippet certbot provided you to fill in